Teardrop Peperomia Plant Care (Peperomia orba Care, Common Issues and Remedies

 Teardrop Peperomia orba requires an average warmth of 15-260C to thrive.
 Keep it away from drafts as they can result in extreme temperatures.
 Too high temperatures can lead to stunted growth, wilting, drooping leaves.
 Too low temperatures can cause reduced growth, leaf drop and brown leaf tips and edges.

-Peperomia orba Plant blossoms in humidity of 60-75%.
+Peperomia orba Plant thrives in a humidity of 60-75%.
 Too low humidity will result in brown leaf tips and edges.
 To elevate humidity, set the pot on a wet pebble tray or grow the plant in a well-lit bathroom or in a closed terrarium.
-Check out these techniques on how to increase humidity for houseplants.

-Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.
-Ensure that there is good air circulation to minimize leaf spot diseases which is indicated by brown leaf spots.
+Ensure that there is good air circulation for your plant to minimize leaf spot disease which is indicated by brown leaf spots.

 On account of its compact size and affinity for a warm, humid environment, Peperomia Teardrop Plant is one of the best plants for a closed terrarium as these conditions can be maintained inside a terrarium.